This Is It! Stockton-on-Tees

 The Speaker’s Parliamentary Placement Scheme is providing nine month paid internships in MPs’ parliamentary offices in London.
 There are 10 positions available with MPs from 4 political parties: Conservatives, Labour, SNP and Plaid Cymru.
 The Speaker’s Parliamentary Placement Scheme aims to tackle the culture of unpaid internships by providing a nine month paid work experience placement designed to open up Parliament to people from disadvantaged backgrounds who are interested in politics but who would not be able to afford to work without a wage.

-The Scheme is open to people of any age, from all walks of life and every nation and region in the UK.
+The Scheme is open to people of any age (no younger than 18), from all walks of life and every nation and region in the UK.
 In previous years, successful candidates have ranged from school leavers, to those in their mid-50s, and they moved to London from many different parts of the UK.

 Successful candidates will spend their time getting to understand parliament by working with an MP in their office from Monday – Thursday.
 They will spend their Fridays in different departments in the House of Commons to gain an insight into how Parliament functions.
 Each intern will work in 2 departments, rotating halfway through the scheme.
 Examples of departments they could be working in are the House of Commons Library, Governance Office and Visitor Services.
 The scheme also provides interns with: a chance to find out how business interacts with politics through a series of corporate away days hosted by the scheme sponsors; a change to learn more about different career paths in politics through series of Masterclasses ; and a personal career coach to help with finding employment at the end of the scheme.